5nizza/5nizza.github.io/_posts/2016-10-29-how-is-it-going.md

 And finally I hope to work with Sven on robots --- wanna try new collaboration, slightly new culture.
 Getting out of my shelf!

-But instead of doing all these stuff, I just watched movie "Riverthief", and read blog by Railegh Cain.
+But instead of doing all these stuff, I just watched movie "Riverthief", and read [blog](http://www.raleighcain.com/blog/) by Railegh Cain.
-Great.
+Moving.
 Fresh air.
 Life.
 Positive eye.
-I still feel the air flowing through her hand out of the car window.
+I still feel the air flowing through the hand out of the car window.